Accelo/docs/source/includes/endpoints/_prospects.md

 #### The Prospect Probability

 Prospect probabilities are customizable fields you may use to reflect how likely you are to win a sale.
+See the [support documentation]https://www.accelo.com/resources/help/guides/settings-and-configuration-guide/modules/sales/probabilities/) for more information.
 The prospect probability contains the following:

 | Field | Type | Description |